Edwin Muir

 Edwin Muir CBE (15 May 1887 – 3 January 1959) was a Scottish poet, novelist and translator.
 Born on a farm in Deerness, a parish of Orkney, Scotland, he is remembered for his deeply felt and vivid poetry written in plain language and with few stylistic preoccupations.

 Biography

 Muir was born at the farm of Folly in Deerness, the same parish in which his mother was born.
 The family then moved to the island of Wyre, followed by a return to the Mainland, Orkney.
 In 1901, when he was 14, his father lost his farm, and the family moved to Glasgow.
-In quick succession his father, two brothers, and his mother died within the space of a few years.
-His life as a young man was a depressing experience, and involved a raft of unpleasant jobs in factories and offices, including working in a factory that turned bones into charcoal.
+In his autobiography he wrote, "I'm an Orkneyman, a good Scandinavian".
+His parents and two brothers died within a few years.
+As a young man he worked in unpleasant jobs in factories and offices, including working in a factory that turned bones into charcoal.
 "He suffered psychologically in a most destructive way, although perhaps the poet of later years benefitted from these experiences as much as from his Orkney 'Eden'."